DoughLace/HangMan/README.md

 <br />
 <br />
 #### Install:
-To install simply pull the repo into a code editor like VSCode and run main.py
+To install simply pull the repo into a code editor like VSCode and run milestone_5.py
 <br />
 <br />
 <br />
 #### Usage:
-To play hangman, duh!
+To play hangman (albeit poorly), duh!
 <br />
 <br />
 <br />